Elusive239/Tercontrol-C3/README.md

 They make use of the builtin C3 formatter from std::io to print like "printf" does, but using "tc_print()"! tc_printfn just prints a newline character afterwards.

+	tc_print_at, tc_printn_at, tc_printf_at, tc_printfn_at macro.

+Moves the cursor to the provided x and y, prints the provided string, and moves back to the current cursor position.

 ## NOTES